Henry-3551/henry-3551.github.io/README.md

-# Client-Side Signup-Validation using JavaScript and HTML <br>
+# Client-Side Signup-Validation using JavaScript and HTML
 <a href="https://henry-3551.github.io/"> Demo </a>